A Date with Judy | The Final Six Issues | Non-Series Works

 These best stories of the comic books are preceded by their issue number.

-Another comic book of the era with a radio-television-movie background, is the excellent detective comic book Big Town.
+Other comic books of the era with a radio-television-movie background, are the excellent detective comic books Big Town and Mr. District Attorney.

 Serena (1960).
 (Title supplied by me to this untitled story.)
 The new girl, Serena, sets her cap at Oogie.

 This story is most memorable for two occasions when Oogie speaks up.
-He expresses ideas that come from within his feelings.
+He expresses ideas that come from within his feelings (pages 3, 12).
 They express his world view about himself.
 Both are comic moments.
 But both also contain a grain of truth.
 Neither is at all mean.
 Both have a refreshing quality.

 Homework and the Science Teacher (1960).
 (Title supplied by me to this untitled story.)
 Nervous scatters the science homework Judy and Oogie worked so hard on into the wind.